khornlund/aptos2019-blindness-detection/README.rst

     Classes: [0, 4, 0, 0, 0, 3, 3, 2, 0, 4, 2, 3, 0, 3, 2, 0, 0, 1, 2, 2, 0, 1, 0, 0, 4, 0, 2, 1, 1, 4, 0, 0]
     Counts: {0: 14, 1: 4, 2: 6, 3: 4, 4: 4}

 Note that the class counts are the same for each batch.
+I found this helped training converge faster, and my models generalised better.
+It was also a way to create diversity of models trained with the same architecture - much like how people use varying image sizes.

 User Guide
 ==========